-a.
-True

-b.
+- b.
 False

-ANSWER: False
+- ANSWER: False

-RATIONALE: Partnership is the default classification for a two-owner LLC that does not elect to be treated as a corporation under the "check-the-box" Regulations.
+- RATIONALE: Partnership is the default classification for a two-owner LLC that does not elect to be treated as a corporation under the "check-the-box" Regulations.

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Reporting

-KEYWORDS: Bloom's: Comprehension

-OTHER: Time: 2 min.

-14. A personal service corporation must use a calendar year, and is not permitted to use a fiscal year.
+- 14. A personal service corporation must use a calendar year, and is not permitted to use a fiscal year.

-a.
+- a.
 True

-b.
+- b.
 False

-ANSWER: False
+- ANSWER: False

-RATIONALE: As a general rule, a personal service corporation (PSC) must use a calendar year.
+- RATIONALE: As a general rule, a personal service corporation (PSC) must use a calendar year.
 However, under certain circumstances (e.g., business purpose exception, § 444 election) a PSC may use a fiscal year.

-POINTS: 1

-DIFFICULTY: Easy LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02 NATIONAL STANDARDS: United States - BUSPORG: Analytic STATE STANDARDS: United States - AK - AICPA: FN-Reporting KEYWORDS: Bloom's: Comprehension OTHER: Time: 2 min.

-15. As a general rule, C corporations must use the cash method of accounting.
+- 15. As a general rule, C corporations must use the cash method of accounting.
 However, under several exceptions to this rule (e.g., average annual gross receipts of \$5 million or less for the most recent 3-year period), a C corporation can use the accrual method.

-a.
-True

-b.
+- b.
 False

-ANSWER: False
+- ANSWER: False

-RATIONALE: The opposite is true.
+- RATIONALE: The opposite is true.
 As a general rule, C corporations must use the accrual method of accounting.
 However, under several exceptions to the rule (e.g., average annual gross receipts of \$5 million or less for the most recent 3-year period), a C corporation can use the cash method.

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Reporting

-KEYWORDS: Bloom's: Comprehension

-OTHER: Time: 2 min.

-16. On December 31, 2016, Lavender, Inc., an accrual basis C corporation, accrues a \$50,000 bonus to Barry, its vice president and a 40% shareholder.
-Lavender pays the bonus to Barry, who is a cash basis taxpayer, on March 14, 2017.
-Lavender can deduct the bonus in 2017, the year in which it is included in Barry's gross income.
+- 16. On December 31, 2014, Lavender, Inc., an accrual basis C corporation, accrues a \$50,000 bonus to Barry, its vice president and a 40% shareholder.
+Lavender pays the bonus to Barry, who is a cash basis taxpayer, on March 13, 2015.
+Lavender can deduct the bonus in 2015, the year in which it is included in Barry's gross income.

-a.
+- a.
 True

-b.
+- b.
 False

-ANSWER: False
+- ANSWER: False

-RATIONALE: Because Barry is not a related party (more than 50% shareholder), Lavender's deduction for the bonus occurs in 2016, the year in which the \$50,000 is incurred and accrued.
+- RATIONALE: Because Barry is not a related party (more than 50% shareholder), Lavender's deduction for the bonus occurs in 2014, the year in which the \$50,000 is incurred and accrued.

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Reporting

-KEYWORDS: Bloom's: Comprehension

-OTHER: Time: 2 min.